Arm Curl Test

 Make sure your patients understand what they need to do during the test and answer any questions they may have.

-Step 5: Begin the test
+Step 5: Conduct the test

 Ask your patient to start as soon as you start the timer.
-They should do as many arm curls as possible in 30 seconds while maintaining proper form.
+They should do as many repetitions as possible in 30 seconds while maintaining proper form using their dominant arm.
+Using the template, record your patient's results and calculate their score.

 Step 7: Interpret the results